bjmorgan/kinisi/docs/source/faq.rst

 - What are the units being used in :py:mod:`kinisi`?

-    When :py:mod:`kinisi` reads in a file, the units are modified such that distances are in **angstrom** and time in **picoseconds** (this is the standard units for `MDAnalysis objects`_, while for VASP we internally convert from femtoseconds to picoseconds on parsing), this means that values for the :py:attr:`msd` attribute are in units of **squared-angstrom** and the :py:attr:`dt` attribute are in units of **picoseconds**.
+    When :py:mod:`kinisi` reads in a file, the units are modified such that distances are in **angstrom** and time in **picoseconds** (these are the standard units for length and time in `MDAnalysis objects`_, while for VASP we internally convert from femtoseconds to picoseconds on parsing), this means that values for the :py:attr:`msd` attribute are in units of **squared-angstrom** and the :py:attr:`dt` attribute are in units of **picoseconds**.
 However, the diffusion or jump-diffusion coefficient have units of **squared-centimetre per second** and the conductivity is **millisiemens per centimetre** (these were chosen as they are common units for these parameters).

 - I have been using :py:mod:`kinisi` in my research and would like to cite the package, how should I do this?